-Interdepartmental offerings include a variety of interesting courses, from 3D Computer Animation and Accounting to Oratory in Action and Community-Connected Learning.
+Interdepartmental offerings include a variety of interesting courses.
+Some examples include 3D Computer Animation, Accounting for the Liberal Arts, Business Ethics, Oratory in Action, and Community-Connected Learning.
 Please examine the available course offerings and the corresponding course descriptions carefully, noting if courses have prerequisites.